rubyforgood/abalone/README.md

 * Ruby (2.6.6)
 * Rails (5.2)
 * PostgreSQL (tested on 9.x)
+* Yarn

 ### Setup
 After *forking* this repo and cloning your own copy onto your local machine, execute the following commands in your CLI:
 ```
 gem install bundler
 bundle install
+yarn install
+bin/webpack
 rake db:create
 rake db:migrate
 rake db:seed
 ```

+Webpack dependencies can be rebuilt on command with `bin/webpack`.
+Alternatively you can run `bin/webpack-dev-server` in another terminal window.
+This will effectively run `bin/webpack` for you whenever files change.

 Then, run `bundle exec rails s` and browse to http://localhost:3000/.